stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 fast.

 The rewrite rule we want to use is extremely simple, much simpler than `build`/`foldr` rule.
-Remember that we can turn a list into stream like
+Remember that we can turn a list into a stream like
 this:

 ```haskell